 Check out up-to-date Morris Sales data by clicking on the "Recent Sales Transactions" tab!

 BUYERS - In today's real estate market, NOW is the time to buy your new home!
-Inventory is up, prices are still falling and the interest rates are still extremely LOW, in fact the lowest I've ever seen!
+Inventory is limited but prices remain good and the interest rates are still extremely LOW, due to increase in 2015!

 Many good homes are sold before prospective buyers know they are available.
 Beat other homebuyers to the hottest new homes for sale in the Grundy County area with my New Listings Notification.